Code of Conduct

 Product Manager & Diversity Lead

-Any violations will be dealt with seriously.
-Participants asked to stop any harassing behavior are expected to comply immediately and may be expelled and banned from our events and community temporarily or indefinitely, without a refund at the discretion of the event organizers.
+Any violation will be taken seriously and acted upon promptly.
+Participants who are asked to stop any harassing behavior are expected to comply immediately.
+At the discretion of the event organizers, participants in violation of the Code of Conduct may be expelled and banned from our events and community temporarily or indefinitely without a refund.
+This is to protect the safety of our community.

-Harassment includes but is not limited to:
+Harassment includes but is not limited, to:

 • Homophobic, biphobic, transphobic, racist, or misogynist slurs or comments